CHansenCode/storybook-nextjs-rollup-dev-env/README.md

 <br>

-- jsconfig.json - '@' points to 'root'
+- jsconfig.json - '@' points to 'root' (only setup for 'npm run dev', NOT storybook)
 - next.config.js - 'imgix' set as img loader to enable export without error/fail for static pages
 - package.json - added 'next export' on top of npm run build. 'npm run build' now creates a static compilation in 'root/out'